 - Perform the steps in this article as root / sudo user.

-- This is relatively complex material.
-If you use the steps below to update an existing (instead of new) VPS, create a snapshot of your VPS first before you follow the steps below.
+- If you use the steps below to update an existing (instead of new) VPS, create a snapshot of your VPS first before you follow the steps below.
 That way you always have a snapshot to fall back on if it turns out that a change creates a problem.

 - Updating CentOS